Your liver is one of your largest and most important organs.

 One study looked at children who were being treated with chemotherapy for leukemia.
 After 28 days, kids who received milk thistle supplements had slightly fewer signs of damage to their liver.

 Many of the studies on silymarin have involved people with cirrhosis, hepatitis B, or hepatitis C. A Cochrane review evaluated 18 milk thistle studies including people with these conditions.
 The supplement didn’t have much effect on liver disease complications or deaths compared to placebo (inactive treatment), but many of the studies included in the review were of poor quality.

-In a 2016 study of people with nonalcoholic fatty liver disease, artichoke leaf reduced markers of liver damage compared with placebo.
+In studies done in 2016 and 2018 of people with nonalcoholic fatty liver disease, artichoke leaf reduced markers of liver damage compared with placebo.
 However, the clinical benefits of artichoke leaf supplementation remain to be seen.

 Though dandelion has been used to treat liver ailments, the evidence of its benefits is scarce.
 Much more research is needed to determine whether it’s safe and effective for this purpose.

 In addition to milk thistle, artichoke, and dandelion, liver supplements differentiate themselves by adding a blend of other ingredients.
-This can include things like wild tam Mexican root, yellow dock root extract, hawthorn berry, and chanca piedra.
+This can include things like:

-Well-designed human studies to show these herbs work are still lacking.
+Well-designed human studies showing that these herbs work are still lacking.